juhakivekas/explision/README.md

 - `kerf` This is the thickness of the cut that the laser does, usually between 0.05 and 0.25.
-This is harder to measure and will depend a lot on material, printer model and printing settings.
+This is harder to measure and will depend a lot on the material used as well as the printer model and settings.

 There are  some less  obvious tweaks  that can be  done, but  that are really useful when needed:

 - `socket_spacing` The distance between  sockets for the connectors of an edge.
-Defaults to 10 times the material thickness.
+Defaults to ten times the material thickness.

 - `socket_margin` The  lower limit of how  close a socket can  be to a shape corner.
 Defaults to `socket_spacing`.